 The appellants do not dispute the vacancy of the lands.
-Reports submitted with the appeal relate to challenges and restraints in developing the site in the future including access, archaeology and zoning.

-The appeal relates to one matter only and this is the valuation of the site.
+Their appeal refers challenges with the development of the site including zoning, archaeology and infrastructure and the impact these issues have on the valuation of the site.

-A letter from the Planning Authority dated the 24th of November 2024 states that the site is still a 'vacant site' within the meaning set out in section 5(1)(a) of the Urban Regeneration and Housing Act 2015 (as amended).
+A letter from the Planning Authority dated the 18th of December 2024 states that the site is still a 'vacant site' within the meaning set out in section 5(1)(a) of the Urban Regeneration and Housing Act 2015 (as amended).